soisy/loan-quote-widget/README.md

-## Requirements
+## Requirements if you want to test locally

 Please note that this project uses [Docker](https://www.docker.com) for development and CI/CD.
 Therefore it is mandatory to have `docker` and `docker-compose` installed in your local environment.

-## Installation
+## Local installation

+If you simply want to **embed** the widget in your page please refer to our [official documentation](https://doc.soisy.it/).
+If you want to have your own local copy, then please read further.

-To install the source locally please follow these instructions:
+To install the widget's source locally please follow these instructions:

   - Git clone this repo to your local development environment
   - `cd` to the root of the project